 Senior Vice President, Regulatory Compliance

 In her work with medical device companies, Kristen has managed successful Third-Party Certifications for companies under Consent Decree.
-She has led projects across the spectrum of quality assurance and regulatory compliance activities, including: compliance assessments; internal audits and investigations; quality systems and validation program development and implementation; corrective action planning and quality system remediation; and QSR and FDA inspection readiness training.
+She has led projects across the spectrum of quality assurance and regulatory compliance activities, including: compliance assessments; internal audits and investigations; quality systems program development and implementation; corrective action planning and quality system remediation; combination product training; and QSR and FDA inspection readiness training.

-As Senior Vice President of Regulatory Compliance at Greenleaf Health, Kristen continues to provide medical technology clients with customized guidance and support in developing and implementing strong corporate quality systems and regulatory strategies for compliance.
+As Senior Vice President of Regulatory Compliance at Greenleaf Health, Kristen continues to provide medical technology clients with customized guidance and support in developing and implementing strong corporate quality systems and regulatory strategies for compliance, as well as focused reviews of quality issues such as management of medical device recalls.

-Kristen has presented at FDA design control workshops and for a wide range of compliance-related seminars for the medical device industry and will continue to communicate expert advice through presentations and publications.
+Kristen has presented at FDA design control workshops and a wide range of compliance-related seminars for the medical device industry and provides expert advice through webinars, presentations, and publications in industry forums such as the Food and Drug Law Institute (FDLI) and FDANews.

 Kalah Auchincloss, J.D., M.P.H.

-Executive Vice President, Regulatory Compliance and Deputy General Counsel
+Executive Vice President, Regulatory Compliance & Deputy General Counsel

 Prior to that role, Kalah spent time on Capitol Hill as the FDA detailee to the Senate Committee on Health, Education, Labor, and Pensions, working on the 21st Century Cures Act and other FDA-related legislation.
 She has also served in the FDA’s Center for Drug Evaluation and Research (CDER) as a regulatory counsel in the Office of Regulatory Policy, and as Director of CDER’s Office of Unapproved Drugs and Labeling Compliance in the Office of Compliance, leading a team of more than 50 staff working on pharmacy compounding, unapproved drugs, over-the-counter drugs, and other enforcement issues.